·

 Click herе to purchase

-Zion has two free shuttle routes.
-One goes through Springdale (the town right outside of Zion) with 9 stops ending at the pedestrian/bike entrance to the park, and the other is the park shuttle which will go up the Zion Canyon Scenic Drive to trailheads and destinations like the Zion Lodge.
+Zion has two free shuttle routes that make getting around super easy.
+One runs through Springdale, the charming little town right outside the park, and drops you off right at the pedestrian entrance.
+The other is the park shuttle, which cruises along the Zion Canyon Scenic Drive and takes you to all the main trailheads and viewpoints, including the Zion Lodge.

-We stayed at the Holiday Inn Express St. George North – Zion the first night and at Holiday Inn Express Springdale National Park Area on day 2.
-Especially on trips like this where we plan on being up early and want to make the most of our time I love staying at places that have continental breakfasts.
-They also usually have some muffins or granola bars you can even throw in your backpack for your hikes.
+We stayed at the Holiday Inn Express St. George North – Zion the first night and the Holiday Inn Express Springdale National Park Area on the second.
+Especially on trips like this, where you’re waking up early and trying to make the most of every moment, I love staying somewhere that includes a continental breakfast.
+It’s one less thing to think about, and you can usually grab a muffin or granola bar to throw in your hiking pack—such a win.

 Hikes in Zion

-Because we did the Emerald Pools Trail which didn’t take too much time and energy we were able to do Big Bend and the Canyon Overlook Trail for sunset.
-Big Bend is just a stop where you can walk down to the river and looking up see views from below of Angels Landing.
-Canyon Overlook is about a mile round trip and takes about an hour to complete if you include the time you’ll spend enjoying the sun setting at the top.
+Since the Emerald Pools Trail wasn’t too intense, we also had time to check out Big Bend and the Canyon Overlook Trail for sunset.
+Big Bend is more of a scenic stop—you walk down to the river and get this insane perspective looking up at Angels Landing.
+Canyon Overlook is just a mile round trip, and it’s such a stunning sunset spot.
+We took our time soaking it all in at the top.

 Day 6: Zion National Park to Bryce Canyon National Park

-Depending on traffic Bryce Canyon National Park is 2 to 2 1/2 hours from Zion.
-On our way out we made a little pitstop to snap some photos with the Mt.
-Carmel Tunnel.
-If you do this make sure you are extremely cautious and aware of your surroundings!
+Depending on traffic, Bryce Canyon National Park is about 2 to 2 ½ hours from Zion.
+On our way out, we made a quick little stop to snap some photos with the Mt.
+Carmel Tunnel—just a heads up, if you do this, be super cautious and aware of cars.
+It’s a beautiful photo spot, but safety first!

 Mt Carmel Tunnel in Zion National Park